Ventura County Resource Conservation District

 - Eliminate all combustible materials such as dried vegetation/debris, wood chairs, litter in gutters, and wood stacks.

-- Plantings here short and to a minimum, especially near structures.
+- Plantings here should be well maintained and short, especially near structures.

 Zone 2: This is the intermediate zone, the distance should be between 30' - 100' of a structure.